Lee Torda's Spring 2021 Teaching Site

 As you discuss your assignment in your reflection letter, please reference relevant theorists that we have read this semester as they relate to and help explain your assignment.

-We will workshop this either in class (evening) or in group conferences outside of class.
+We will workshop this either in optional small group conferences outside of class.
 The final complete assignment is due in the final portfolio for our class.

 Want to see a sample assignment that I worked on in a previous class?
 Click here.